 We all can fall short when we have no one to hold us accountable (especially for something that’s already scary and outside of our comfort zone).
 Accountability partners should both support the small accomplishments and hold you accountable for the goals you set at regular intervals.

-10. Stay FOCUSED on your dream.
+10. Stay FOCUSED on your dream

-As you begin to develop your mindset, your perspective, habits, and actions will change.
-This will be very appealing to your employers because they will see new-found potential in you.
+As you develop your mindset, your perspective, habits, and actions will change.
+This will be very appealing to your employers because they will see newfound potential in you.

-Now you will have to learn new roles, assume greater responsibility, expend more mental energy, and likely put in more hours.
-Which in term deprives your dream like a wilted plant.
+Now you will have to learn new roles, assume greater responsibility, spend more mental energy, and likely put in more hours.
+Which deprives your dream like a wilted plant.

 You are already so much further on the journey just by the nuggets you gathered from this article.
-I encourage you to print this, review it regularly, and share with others embarking on this journey.
+I encourage you to print this, review it regularly, and share it with others embarking on this journey.

 Reaching your goals is a layering process, and this is just one of those layers.
-You must make conscious efforts to re-read, and re-listen to anything that will help you towards your goals.
+You must make conscious efforts to re-read and re-listen to anything that will help you towards your goals.

 It’s no coincidence that you read this article, and the right doors are already waiting for you to come and turn the knobs.
-Stay true to whatever process is required for you, and just know there are many of us who are rooting for your success!
+Stay true to whatever process is required for you, and just know many of us are rooting for your success!